 Receivers: RFeye Nodes

-The original RFeye Node is still the benchmark for cost-effective, real-time 24/7 monitoring of the radio spectrum.
+The RFeye Node is the benchmark for high performance, real-time 24/7 monitoring of the radio spectrum.

 Easy to deploy as fixed, portable or mobile units